Top

 Why Insurance Companies Fight Drunk Driving Injury Claims

 Despite clear wrongdoing, insurance companies often fight drunk driving injury claims harder than expected.
-Adjusters may dispute the severity of injuries, argue pre-existing conditions, or delay negotiations to pressure victims into early settlements — especially when punitive damages are at stake.
+Adjusters may use several tactics to pressure victims into early settlements, especially when punitive damages are at stake.

 Smith & Vinson Law Firm anticipates these tactics.
 We evaluate all available insurance coverage, including liability policies, uninsured or underinsured motorist coverage, and any excess or umbrella policies.
 When coverage is limited, we identify additional liable parties to maximize recovery.